bnhwng/Practice/Readme.md

 14/10/2024
 Today I get through in details regarding HTML Tables and and Favicon.
 One of the important concept is table.

+22/10/2024
+migrate the repo to main account bnhwng for github contribution tracking